skx/foth/README.md

 This update adds a basic level of support for strings.

-* When a string is encountered it is stored in "memory".
+* When we see a string we store it in an array of strings.
-* The address of the string is pushed to the stack.
+* We then push the offset of the new string entry onto the stack.
+* This allows it to be referenced and used.
-* Two new words are added:
+* Three new words are added:
+  * `strings` Return the number of strings we've seen/stored.
   * `strlen` show the length of the string at the given address.
   * `strprn` print the string at the given address.